-Kwahn Drake is in his second season on Les Miles’ staff at Kansas, serving as the defensive run game coordinator and defensive line coach.
+Kwahn Drake is entering his third season on staff at Kansas, serving as the defensive run game coordinator and defensive line coach.

 Drake came to KU after spending one season at Colorado, under current KU defensive coordinator D.J.
 Eliot, where he was the defensive line coach.
 In Drake’s lone season in Boulder, he coached defensive tackle Mustafa Johnson, who led the Pac-12 in sacks and ranked third in tackles-for-loss.
 Johnson finished the season with 73 tackles, 8.5 sacks and 17.5 TFLs.
 He also led the Buffaloes with 16 quarterback pressures.
 His 17.5 tackles for loss rank 10th most in CU history and it’s the most by a Colorado player in 25 seasons.